suncoast-devs/handbook/lessons/cs-linq/index.md

 var scores = new List<int> { 42, 100, 98, 15 };
 ```

-and suppose our task was to make a new variable equal to a list with all those
+And suppose our task was to make a new variable equal to a list with all those
 values doubled?
 Well good for us that we have an `expression` that can do just
 that!